 - When Command Prompt starts enter netsh int ip reset and press Enter to run it.

+One way to fix this problem is to run netsh command.
+To do that, follow the above steps.
 After netsh command is executed, try to run Steam again.

-Solution 1 – Check your hard drive
+1. Check your hard drive

 - Open My Computer and right click the hard drive partition that has Steam installed on it.
 Choose Properties from the menu.